speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 ## Multispecializing
 Multispecializing allows you to gain ranks in multiple deployment specializations.
 Doing so lets you mix the abilities of those deployments to realize a character concept that might not be reflected in one of the standard specialization options.

 With this rule, you have the option of gaining a rank in a new specialization whenever you advance in rank, instead of gaining a rank in your current specialization.
 Your ranks in all your deployments are added together to determine your character rank.
-For example, if you have two ranks in pilot and one in gunner, you’re a 3rd-rank character.
+For example, if you have two ranks in pilot and one in gunner, youï¿½re a 3rd-rank character.

 As you advance in ranks, you might primarily remain a member of your original deployment with just a single rank in another specialization, or you might change course entirely, never looking back at the deployment you left behind.
 You might even start progressing in a third or fourth specialization.
-Compared to a single-specialized character of the same rank, you’ll sacrifice some focus in exchange for versatility.
+Compared to a single-specialized character of the same rank, youï¿½ll sacrifice some focus in exchange for versatility.

 ><br>
 >
 >#### Multispecializing Example
 >
 >Drew is playing a 1st-rank pilot.
 When his character is ready to progress to 2nd rank, Drew decides that his character will multispec instead of continuing to progress as a pilot.
-Drew’s character has been spending a lot of time with Rickey’s gunner, and has even been doing some simulations.
+Drewï¿½s character has been spending a lot of time with Rickeyï¿½s gunner, and has even been doing some simulations.
 Drew decides that his character will multispec into the gunner deployment, and thus his character becomes a 1st-rank pilot and 1st-rank gunner (written as pilot 1/gunner 1).
 >
->When Drew’s character is ready to progress to 3rd rank, he can decide whether to add another pilot rank (becoming a pilot 2/gunner 1), another gunner rank (becoming a pilot 1/gunner 2), or a rank in a third deployment, perhaps dabbling in the inner workings of the ship (becoming a pilot 1/gunner 1/mechanic 1).
+>When Drewï¿½s character is ready to progress to 3rd rank, he can decide whether to add another pilot rank (becoming a pilot 2/gunner 1), another gunner rank (becoming a pilot 1/gunner 2), or a rank in a third deployment, perhaps dabbling in the inner workings of the ship (becoming a pilot 1/gunner 1/mechanic 1).
 <br><br>

 \columnbreak